 How much do I need to put in my sinking fund?

-Whatever the case, every person’s circumstance is going to be different.
-However, the general principles will be the same:
+Whatever the case, every person's circumstance is going to be different.
+However, the general principles for any types of sinking fund will be the same:

-- List out your sinking fund categories and the amount you’re looking to save in each
+- List out your sinking funds categories and the amount you're looking to save in each.

 Where do I keep my sinking funds?